memo-567/MeshCore-FAQ/README.md

 * The T-Deck firmware is developed by Scott at Ripple Radios, the creator of MeshCore, is also free to flash on your devices and use

 Some more advanced, but optional features are available on T-Deck if you register your device for a key to unlock.
+On the MeshCore smartphone clients for Android and iOS/iPadOS, you can unlock the wait timer for repeater and room server remote management over RF feature.

 These features are completely optional and aren't needed for the core messaging experience.
 They're like super bonus features and to help the developers continue to work on these amazing features, they may charge a small fee for an unlock code to utilise the advanced features.

-Anyone is able to build anything they like on top of MeshCore without paying anything
+Anyone is able to build anything they like on top of MeshCore without paying anything.

 ## Q: What do you need to start using MeshCore?
 **A:** Everything you need for MeshCore is available at: